 After the successful completion of the first three cycles of the program during the 2016-2017 and 2017-2018 academic years, STEMpoweringYouth will continue with two new cycles during the 2018-2019 academic year.
 This year, the program will evolve, focusing on “exponential technologies” which include subjects at the forefront of information and computer science, such as virtual and augmented reality and app design.
 The educational goal is to introduce young students to modern concepts such as crowdsourcing and citizen science- encouraging them to become involved with the current landscape of scientific research, as well as coding, which has an immediate impact on daily life and is immensely useful as a skill for their further personal and professional advancement.
 STEMpoweringYouth, by following the “project-based learning” approach, continues to focus on developing the students’ critical thinking and problem-solving skills, giving them the tools they need to solve real-life problems!

-Stay tuned, this October, for the start of a new STEMpoweringYouth academic year full of creativity, innovation and science!
+We are excited for another STEMpoweringYouth academic year full of creativity, innovation and science!